cog/Games-Cards-ShuffleTrack/README.md

         $deck->cut( 26 );
         print $deck->get_deck();

 See the rest of the documentation for more advanced features.
+See the examples folder for more detailed usage.

 # INSTALLATION